 The goal of a consumer is to get maximum satisfaction from the commodities he purchases.
 At the same time, the consumer possesses limited resources.
 Hence, he is trying to maximize his satisfaction by allocating the available resources (money income) among various goods and services rationally.
 This is the main theme of the theory of consumer behavior.
 Further, you could ascertain that a consumer is in equilibrium when he obtains maximum satisfaction from his expenditure on the commodities given the limited resources.
-You can analyze consumer’s equilibrium through the technique of indifference curve and budget line.
+You can analyze consumer’s equilibrium through the techniques of indifference curve and budget line.

 - The consumer under consideration is a rational human being.
 This means that the consumer always tries to maximize his satisfaction with limited resources.